shafikshaon/bd-income-tax-calculator/README.md

-# BD Income Tax Calculator
+# Income Tax Calculator (Bangladesh) / Individual

 ## Overview

-BD Income Tax Calculator is a web-based tool designed to help Bangladeshi citizens estimate their income tax liabilities.
+**Income Tax Calculator (Bangladesh) / Individual** is a web-based tool designed to help Bangladeshi citizens estimate their income tax liabilities.
 This Vue.js application provides an easy-to-use interface for inputting income details and automatically calculates tax based on the latest Bangladesh tax laws.

 ## Features